-# Science Fun: From Endocrine Disruptors to Sequencing
+# Science Is Fun: From Endocrine Disruptors to Sequencing

-Welcome to the program co-produced by the University of Montpellier and Divergence-FM, which takes you on a cruise through the laboratories of the Muse archipelago.
-This week, William Bourguet from the Structural Biology Center talks to us about his study on the "cocktail effect" of endocrine disruptors.
-In the second part of the program, Eric Desmarais gives you a tour of the GenSeq genotyping and sequencing platform.
+Welcome to the program co-produced by the University of Montpellier and Divergence-FM, which takes you on a tour of the laboratories at the Muse archipelago.
+This week, William Bourguet from the Center for Structural Biology talks to us about his study on the “cocktail effect” of endocrine disruptors.
+In the second part of the show, Eric Desmarais gives you a tour of the GenSeq genotyping and sequencing platform.

 How about a quick dip today?
-Bisphenol A, parabens, phthalates, alkylphenols—every day, our bodies take in their dose of endocrine disruptors.
-They're in the water, in the air, in your clothes, your cosmetics, your detergents, plastic, pesticides, of course, but also paint and receipts.
-Until 2010, they were even in your children's baby bottles.
-In short, they are everywhere, and for the moment, it is difficult to count on lawmakers to protect us from them.
-Worse still, researchers are now demonstrating that these substances could have even more harmful effects when combined, in what is known as the cocktail effect.
-Our guest today, William Bourguet, is a researcher at the Center for Structural Biology.
-Together with his colleague Patrick Balaguer, he has authored a study on the subject published in the journal PNAS (Proceedings of the National Academy of Sciences).
+Bisphenol A, parabens, phthalates, alkylphenols—every day, our bodies get their dose of endocrine disruptors.
+They’re in the water, in the air, in your clothes, your cosmetics, your detergents, plastic, pesticides, of course, but also in paint and receipts.
+Until 2010, they were even in your children’s baby bottles.
+In short, they’re everywhere, and for now, it’s hard to count on lawmakers to protect us from them.
+Worse still: researchers are now showing that these substances could have even more harmful effects when combined—this is known as the “cocktail effect.”
+Our guest today, William Bourguet, is a researcher at the Center for Structural Biology; together with his colleague Patrick Balaguer, he authored a study on the subject published in the journal PNAS (Proceedings of the National Academy of Sciences).

-At the end of the program, Amrin will join us for a segment dedicated to the start-up DiappyMed, which is developing an innovation for people with diabetes who are still active athletes.
+At the end of the show, Amrin will join us for a segment dedicated to the startup DiappyMed, which is developing an innovative product for people with diabetes who are still active.

 Co-production: University of Montpellier / Divergence-fm